“The Net interprets censorship as damage and routes around it.”

 John Gilmore

-Before it was a podcast, The Ricky Gervais Show was a lightweight frothy entertainment show heard from 11am–1pm every Saturday on tinpot London radio station Xfm.
-This radio incarnation is the show’s purest form, and the apotheosis of the trio’s humour.
-Long before Gervais became the world’s most tiresome boomer comic, writing 80 variations of the same “I identify as a chimpanzee” joke, he played against his own working class origins and skewered the banalities of British life in a way that was irreverent and edgy, to use a term that at the time wasn’t necessarily code for racist.
+Before it was a podcast The Ricky Gervais Show was a lightweight frothy entertainment show heard from 11am–1pm every Saturday on tinpot London radio station Xfm, and this radio incarnation is the show’s purest form.
+Gervais had not yet became the world’s most tiresome boomer comic writing 80 variations of the same “I identify as a chimpanzee” joke, and he played against his own working class origins to skewer British culture in a way that was edgy and irreverent for the time.2This was a period in which the term “edgy” wasn’t wasn’t necessarily code for racist, though The Ricky Gervais Show does occasionally draw on lazy cultural and ethnic stereotypes and racist accents.
 The comic sensibility and timing he shared with the quick-witted Merchant, which would infuse all their later collaborative projects, is present from the very beginning.
 You can hear them improvise and develop embryonic versions of material they would later use in The Office‘s second series, Extras, and their stand-up comedy sets.

-The real joy of the show, though, lies in hearing Gervais and Merchant discover, in real time, the true comedic genius occupying the third chair.
+The real joy of the show, though, lies in hearing Gervais and Merchant discover in real time the true comedic genius occupying the third chair.
 Pilkington was originally brought on as an off-mic producer running the desk, but in short order Gervais and Merchant began integrating him into the show, and they discovered he possessed a bottomless well of bizarre stories of his Manchester upbringing and off-kiler views on the world.
 (Some highlights: the horse in the house; Auntie Nora’s ripped tennis ball; “man-moths”.)

 “Xfm 104.9.
 Five past one, of a Saturday…”